 Faculty member who fails to submit a final report within the designated period will not be eligible to receive funds again for a four year period after the report is finally submitted.

-- Although faculty may continue to apply for grants within the limits stated above (and others voted on earlier), all other things being equal, priority for grants will always go to faculty that has not been granted funds within the past four years.
+Although applicants may continue to make requests within the limits stated above (and others voted on earlier), all other things being equal, priority for grants will always go to faculty that has not been granted funds within the past four years.